sangbongyi/Liquid-Prism/README.md

 # Liquid Prism (ESP32 Board)

-**_Bluetooth scanner for ESP32 board.
-This code allows the esp32 board to scan Bluetooth devices nearby and transmits a command to the Teensy board through i2C._**
+**_ESP32 board with three light sensors for laser.
+This code allows the custom-designed esp32 board to get values from scattered laser light in the test tube.
+The data from the board is transmitted through WiFi to the sound system_**

 ## Introduction